athanclark/purescript-base64/README.md

 # purescript-base64

-This library wraps dchest's fantastic [tweetnacl-util-js library](https://github.com/dchest/tweetnacl-util-js) for encoding and decoding for base64, on both the browser & node.
+This library wraps dchest's fantastic node-based [tweetnacl-util-js library](https://github.com/dchest/tweetnacl-util-js) for encoding and decoding base64 strings, on both the browser & node.